A note concerning the vanishing of local cohomology for roots in mixed characteristic: Abstract

 \section{Abstract}

-The goal of this note is to record the following curious fact: let $(S,\n)$ be an unramified regular local ring of mixed characteristic $p>0$.
+The goal of this note is to record the following curious fact: let $(S,\n)$ be an unramified regular local ring of mixed characteristic $p>0$ and dimension $d$.
 Let $L$ denote the quotient field of $S$ and $K=L(\omega)$ with $\omega^p\in L$.
 Let $R$ denote the integral closure of $S$ in $K$.
-Then $R$ is Cohen-Macaulay if and only if $R$ satisfies Serre's condition $(S_3)$, i.e., the obstruction to the Cohen-Macaulayness of $R$ is in codimension three.
+Then $R$ is Cohen-Macaulay if and only if $\mathrm{H}^{d-1}_{\n}(R)=0$, i.e., the obstruction to the Cohen-Macaulayness of $R$ lies in a single local cohomology module.
+Furthermore, this is equivalent to the dual module $\Hom_S(R,S)$ satisfying Serre's condition $(S_3)$.

 This paper proves the following curious fact:

 \begin{theorem} Let $(S,\n)$ be an unramified regular local ring of mixed characteristic $p>0$ and dimension $d$.
 Let $L$ denote the quotient field of $S$ and $K=L(\omega)$ with $\omega^p\in L$.
 Let $R$ denote the integral closure of $S$ in $K$.
 Then the following are equivalent: